fedes1to/Zygisk-ImGui-Menu/README.md

-# Stumble Guys Mod Menu
+# Zygisk Mod Menu Template
 Mod Menu template for unity games

 ** THIS MODULE IS ONLY FOR ARM64 **

 This is a good project

-Auth.h holds authentication stuff, feel free to remove it This repository also uses cURL and ImGui
+This repository also uses cURL and ImGui

 Remember to change module.gradle before publishing